GCW48/cs386-a1/Deliverables/deliverable2.md

 ## Product Position Statement

 <p>

-  Our products lets students who struggle to relate to the social atmosphere of college confront these challenges through the lense of fiction.
+The problem of students struggling in a social atmosphere affects their perception of those around them the impact of which is isolation in their environment.

 Our Untitled Project
 is a Short 3D horror title